the-vegetarian-vampire/Smart-Contract-Resources/README.md

 [Play with opcodes](https://www.evm.codes/playground)

+[Block](https://ethereum.org/en/developers/docs/blocks/) limit ~30 million gas.
+New block every 15 seconds; memory explosion due to quadratic growth

-`Ethereum address` - 20 byte value
+`Ethereum address` - 20 byte value (still takes up entire 256-bit storage slot.
+The remaining bits in that storage slot are left unused)
 `Boolean` - 1 byte value
 `0x40` - the free memory pointer; a "pointer" is an address within memory and the free memory pointer is the address pointing to the start of unallocated, free memory.